What is a Social Security Card?

 Note: F-2 dependents are not eligible for Social Security Numbers.

 An SSN is issued once per lifetime.
-If you have previously had a SSN, but do not have the card or do not remember the number, you can apply for a duplicate card if you meet the eligibility requirements above.
+If you have previously had a SSN, but do not have the card or do not remember the number, you can apply for a replacement card if you meet the eligibility requirements above.

 When to Apply for a Social Security Number

 Applications made too early may be rejected or delayed beyond the usual processing time.
 Students and visiting scholars must be physically present in the U.S. to apply for an SSN.
 The Social Security Administration (SSA) is required to verify your legal entry into the U.S. before issuing an SSN.
-You must wait at least 10 days after entering or re-entering the US to apply in order for your admission record to be verified.
+You must wait at least 10 days after entering or re-entering the U.S. to apply in order for your admission record to be verified.

 F-1 and J-1 Students